lfex/moneta/README.md

 Distributed under the Apache License, Version 2.0.
 ```

-Original Mnesia documentation which the Moneta tutorial is based upon:
+Original Mnesia documentation upon which the Moneta tutorial is based:

 ```
 Copyright © 1997-2016 Ericsson AB.
 All Rights Reserved.